yxie91/MTL_xIV_lddmm_analysis/README.md

 For non-CIS users, please use environment.yml to install required packages.

-Codes starting with *Fi_...* mean that Figure i in paper is generated using the python files.
+Codes starting with *Fi_...* mean that Figure i in the paper is generated using the Python files.
 For example, 6x6 T1 collage is generated from *Code/F1_T1collage.py*; Figure 6 is generated from *Code/F6_LRVA_ADNI12GO.py* and *Code/F6_LRVA_BIOCARD.py*.
-Once you get access to the root directory, you can run the python files and get the figures as in papers.
-The visualization of the images and segmentations involves mainly two softwares: [ITK-SNAP](https://www.itksnap.org/pmwiki/pmwiki.php) and [PARAVIEW](https://www.paraview.org/).
+Once you get access to the root directory, you can run the Python files and get the figures as in the papers.
+The visualization of the images and segmentations involves mainly two software: [ITK-SNAP](https://www.itksnap.org/pmwiki/pmwiki.php) and [PARAVIEW](https://www.paraview.org/).

 ## Imaging data